dCache/dcache-book2/config-SRM.md

 The SRM utilizes the Grid Security Infrastructure (GSI) for authentication.
 The SRM is a Web Service implementing a published WSDL document.
 Please visit the [SRM Working Group Page](https://sdm.lbl.gov/srm-wg/) to see the SRM Version 1.1 and SRM Version 2.2 protocol specification documents.

 The SRM protocol uses HTTP over GSI as a transport.
-The DCACHE SRM implementation added HTTPS as a transport layer option.
+The dCache SRM implementation added HTTPS as a transport layer option.
 The main benefits of using HTTPS rather than HTTP over GSI is that HTTPS is a standard protocol and has support for sessions, improving latency in case a client needs to connect to the same server multiple times.
 The current implementation does not offer a delegation service.
 Hence `srmCopy` will not work with SRM over HTTPS.
 A separate delegation service will be added in a later release.

 CONFIGURING THE SRM SERVICE
 ============================